Adj. Associate Professor and Director of Teaching and Learning Cornell in Washington

-I've recently become the series editor for Cornell University Press' Battlegrounds: Cornell Studies in Military History
+I'm the series editor for Cornell University Press' Battlegrounds: Cornell Studies in Military History